 Perth Oval underwent a major redevelopment in 2003 to become a modern purpose-built rectangular venue and was again upgraded in 2012/13.
 The existing main grandstand, which is heritage listed, was retained and revamped, however the rest of the ground has been re-built.

-The new era of Perth Oval also included the naming rights of the ground sold to Members Equity Bank/ME Bank and as of July 2010, nib Stadium.
+The new era of Perth Oval also included the naming rights of the ground sold to Members Equity Bank/ME Bank and then nib Stadium in 2010.
+As of 2019, the venue will be known as HBF Park.

 With the addition of additional temporary seating installed in early 2010, the stadium had a capacity of around 18,000 and it featured the two-tiered grandstand on the Western side, including corporate and function facilities, the Shed and standing room at the Northern end, and the Family stand at the Southern end.